TNL-Project/TNL/Documentation/UsersGuide/Arrays/ug_Arrays.md

 The interface of StaticArray is very smillar to Array but much simpler.
 It contains set of common constructors.
 Array elements can be accessed by the `operator[]` and also using method `x()`, `y()` and `z()` when it makes sense.
-See the following example for typical use of StaticArray.
+See the following example for typical use of `StaticArray`.

 \include StaticArrayExample.cpp